AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Container log collection/Use the console to collect Kubernetes text logs in DaemonSet mode.md

 2. In the Import Data section, click **Kubernetes - Object**.

-3. In the Specify Logstore step, select the project and Logstore, and then click **Next**.
+3. Select the created project and Logstore and click **Next**.

-    You can also click **Create Now** to create a project and a Logstore.

 4. In the Create Machine Group step, create a machine group as prompted, and then click **Complete Installation**.

     If a machine group is available, click **Use Existing Machine Groups**.

-5. In the Machine Group Settings step, apply the configurations to the machine group.

-    Select the created machine group and move the group from **Source Server Groups** to **Applied Server Groups**.
+5. Select and move the destination machine group from **Source Server Groups** to **Applied Server Groups**, and then click **Next**.

+    **Note:** If you want to apply a machine group immediately after it is created, the heartbeat status of the machine group may be **FAIL**.
+This issue occurs because the machine group has not been connected to Log Service.
+In this case, you can click **Automatic Retry**.
+If the issue persists, see [What can I do if the Logtail client has no heartbeat?]()

 6. In the Logtail Config step, specify the data source, and then click **Next**.
-The following table describes the required parameters.
+The following table describes the parameters.

     |Parameter|Required|Description|
     |:--------|:-------|:----------|